carlosamcruz/BCAPP/README.md

 # BCAPP

+Technically, this template works as user interface for WOC, GorillaPool e Bitails APIs, that allows the user to use the Bitcoin Blockchain, sending TXs and reading TX's details with the help of these APIs.

-Template to Help Building Descentralized Application - DAPP on Android Platform using the Bitcoin Network
+It is worth for Building Descentralized Application - DAPP on Android Platform using the Bitcoin Network

 This template includes classes that enables the creation and use of Bitcoin legacy wallets from a hexadecimal private key.